 On the Build menu, click Build and Publish Native.

 In the Build Generation dialog box, select the channels and platforms for which you want to build your app.
 For example, you may want to build a native type of app for Mobile (phone) devices and Tablet devices for the iOS and Android platforms.
-For more information about native and SPA apps, see Types of Applications.
+For more information about native and Adaptive Web apps, see Types of Applications.

 Select the build mode.